 Possible Risks and Complications

-Avoid lying down for 4 hours after the treatment, and don’t touch or rub the area around your eyes for 12 hours.
+Avoid lying down for 4 hours after the treatment, and don’t touch or rub the area and skin around your eyes for 12 hours.
 Either of these activities can cause the injected relaxant to affect surrounding muscles.
-Serious complications are rare, but can include infection and long-term numbness or tingling in the treated area.
+Serious complications are rare but can include infection and long-term numbness or tingling in the treated area.

-The cost of muscle relaxant treatments is dependent on the amount of relaxer needed.
-A Crow’s Feet treatment usually requires one area of muscle relaxant, for a cost of $230.
-To find out more about the costs involved in muscle relaxant treatments, schedule a consultation visit today.
+The cost of muscle relaxant treatments is dependent on the amount of product needed.
+A Crow’s Feet treatment is considered one area of muscle relaxant.
+The cost starts for one at $260.